tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 const y = tf.tidy(() => tf.oneHot(tf.tensor1d([label]), this.numClasses));
 ```

-This line converts a number corresponding to the label to a one-hot
+This line converts an integer corresponding to the label to a one-hot
 representation of that label.

 For example, if `label = 1` correspond to the "left" class, the one-hot